Resaki1/qwik-projektarbeit/README.md

 - HMR not always working
   - Not for Layouts, dev server needs to be restarted
+  - Not for external content (i.e., image URLs)
   - CSS sometimes not updating, needs restart as well

 ## Lighthouse Score